cstahoviak/cherno-cpp/README.md

 - Even though C++ is a _strongly-typed_ language, _type punning_ is just a fancy way of getting around the type system of C++.
 - Something that C++ is really good at is raw memory operations (memory maipulation), and we can take advantage of that to do some kind of ridiculous operations.
 See `app/type_punning.cpp` for an example.
 - This can get us into trouble most of the time, but it can also be incredibly powerful.
 For example, type punning is used in Quake's notoriously fast inverse square root function - it converts a float into a long in order to use bit manipulation.

-### Video #67: Unions in C++
-- A Union is a bit like a class or struct type, but it can only occupy the memory of one member at a time.
-In other words, ... (these are kind of confusing).
-- "Put differently, A union of multiple members places each member at the same starting address.
-This greatly saves on memory used, but the downside is that you can only use one member at a time because they all start at the same address.
-As you can imagine these were enormously helpful in the 90's when memory was limited.
-They still have use cases today, but you have to be careful because it can feel like you're' working with separate unique variables when in reality you're working with different variables all occupying the same starting address.
-Unions can tend to trip you up if you're not careful leading to really wacky bugs but they can be a powerful tool if used seldomly and correctly."
-- Useful for when:
-   - We want to give two different names to the same variable, e.g. it may be useful to think of a three-element vector (x, y, z) as a color (RGB) where x maps to R and so forth.

 ### Video #68: Virtual Destructors in C++
 - Virtual destructors are useful when dealing with _polymorphism_.